Eufranio Eriguel: Bombing

 Eriguel's caravan was involved in a bombing incident, believed to be an assassination attempt, on April 30, 2016, in Agoo, La Union.
-The incident claimed the life of his driver-supporter, Mr. Jiovannie “Dalmas” Cacayuran and seriously injured eight (8) other individuals including his Aide, Mr. Samuel Ofiaza who lost his right eye.
-Mr. Cacayuran was only 31 years old, and he is survived by his wife and an eight-year-old son.
+The incident claimed the life of his driver, Jiovannie “Dalmas” Cacayuran and seriously injured eight (8) other individuals including his Aide, Samuel Ofiaza who lost his right eye.

 Temporary inclusion in President Duterte's narco-politicians list

 On August 16, 2016, Eriguel was included by Philippine President Rodrigo Duterte as one of the local government officials and legislators allegedly involved in illegal drug trade in his "I am sorry for my country" speech.
 Eriguel and other La Union politicians denied these allegations.
 In the last part of March 2017, Eriguel and three other La Union politicians were removed from the narco-politician list.
-A Manila Times news report quoted sources saying that the inclusion of Eriguel in the narco-politician list was politically motivated.
+A news report quoted sources saying that the inclusion of Eriguel in the narco-politician list was politically motivated.
 The reporter said there were several personalities close to those in charge of providing the list to the President who have taken advantage of the situation to include the names of their rival politicians.

 On June 17, 2018, Eriguel, who had been a founding force in former Vice President Jejomar Binay's United Nationalist Alliance, was sworn into the ruling PDP–Laban party by Speaker Pantaleon Alvarez.